 16:00 River Tour

 16:45 Museum Crisologo.
-Other Museums were closed at that time and it was raining hard so we ended our tour here.
+Other Museums are closed that time and it was raining hard so we ended our tour here.

 17:15 Back at the Transient Homestay.
 Rest.